 The State of Ohio has several boating laws in place to keep boaters and passengers safe on the water.
 The following are some of the basic Ohio boating laws:

-• The operator age requirements change with the type of watercraft; make sure you are of age to operate the boat or have the proper supervision when required.
+- The operator age requirements vary depending on the type of watercraft; ensure you are of the required age to operate the boat or have the proper supervision when required.